bongochong/CombinedPrivacyBlockLists/IPBlockUpdaterDAT/README.md

 3. Open a terminal in or cd to the aforementioned directory.
 4. Launch the script (`sh update-bt-bl-win-withPrompts.sh` should do).
 5. Carefully follow the prompt(s).
-6. Move the resulting block list ('combined-final-win.dat') to a directory of your choosing (or leave it in place), and configure your torrent client to utilize it.
+6. Move the resulting block list (`combined-final-win.dat`) to a directory of your choosing (or leave it in place), and configure your torrent client to utilize it.
 7. Run the script as often as you like to keep your BitTorrent IP block list up to date.
 8. Enjoy the magic of having a comprehensive and up-to-date IP block list that provides you with considerable protection against malicious activity on BitTorrent sites.